 New Design of Distance Protection for Smart Grid Applications

 Smart grids of the future will have new challenging requirements for the protection elements regarding selectivity and dependability.
 The load flow will be increasing, the magnitude and direction of load flow may frequently be changing, and even the network topology will be more complex than today.
 This paper presents a new design of distance protection that perfectly fits the requirements of the smart grid of the future.

 The impedance measurement is based on the calculation of the load compensated fault reactance X and from the line, resistance separated fault resistance.
-This method is applied for the phase to the ground as well as a phase to phase faults.
+This method is applied for the phase to the ground as well as phase-to-phase faults.
 Separation of the fault resistance improves the accuracy of the impedance calculation.
 The method reduces the negative influence of fault resistance during high load flow and minimizes the risk of the wrong pickup during high load conditions.
 Once a fault is detected, it is very crucial to select the faulted loop to calculate the impedance to the fault.
 For complicated faults in the complex network of a smart grid, this can be a challenging task with a certain risk of non-selective fault clearance.
 In the past, the loop selection was done by a so-called decision tree, in which several criteria were applied sequentially to find the faulted loop.
 Thereby, only the result from one criterion selects the faulted loop.
 The new approach is different.
-Several criteria based on magnitudes of voltages and currents, changes in voltages and currents, symmetrical components, or impedances are applied in parallel.
+Several criteria are based on magnitudes of voltages and currents, changes in voltages and currents, symmetrical components, or impedances are applied in parallel.
 The results of every single criterion are weighted and combined to get a final result for the selection of the faulted loop.
 With this principle, the efficiency of the loop selection has been optimized to different network topologies by changing the weights of each criterion.
 The same principle is applied to the directional element.
 Multiple criteria based on actual voltages, memorized voltages, symmetrical components, or delta quantities are applied in parallel.
 The final result is obtained as a weighted combination of the result of every single criterion.